-This documentation describes one in a series of public use event files from the 2000 Medical Expenditure Panel Survey (MEPS) Household (HC) and Medical Provider Components (MPC).
-Released as an ASCII data file and SAS transport file, this public use file provides detailed information on outpatient visits for a nationally representative sample of the civilian noninstitutionalized population of the United States and can be used to make estimates of outpatient utilization and expenditures for calendar year 2000.
-As illustrated below, this file consists of MEPS survey data obtained in the 2000 portion of Round 3 and Rounds 4 and 5 for Panel 4, as well as Rounds 1, 2 and the 2000 portion of Round 3 for Panel 5 (i.e., the rounds for the MEPS panels covering calendar year 2000).
+This documentation describes one in a series of public use event files from the 2004 Medical Expenditure Panel Survey (MEPS) Household (HC) and Medical Provider Components (MPC).
+Released as an ASCII data file (with related SAS and SPSS programming statements) and SAS transport file, this public use file provides detailed information on outpatient visits for a nationally representative sample of the civilian noninstitutionalized population of the United States and can be used to make estimates of outpatient utilization and expenditures for calendar year 2004.
+The file contains 87 variables and has a logical record length of 376 with an additional 2-byte carriage return/line feed at the end of each record.
+As illustrated below, this file consists of MEPS survey data obtained in the 2004 portion of Round 3 and Rounds 4 and 5 for Panel 8, as well as Rounds 1, 2 and the 2004 portion of Round 3 for Panel 9 (i.e., the rounds for the MEPS panels covering calendar year 2004).

-Each record on this event file represents a unique outpatient department event; that is, an outpatient event reported by the household respondent.
+Each record on this event file represents a unique outpatient event; that is, an outpatient event reported by the household respondent.
+Outpatient events reported in Panel 9 Round 3 and known to have occurred after December 31, 2004 are not included on this file.
 In addition to expenditures related to this event, each record contains household-reported medical conditions and procedures associated with the outpatient visit.

-Counts of outpatient visits are based entirely on household reports.
-Information from the MEPS MPC was used to supplement expenditure and payment data reported by the household.
+Annual counts of outpatient visits are based entirely on household reports.
+Information from the MEPS MPC is used to supplement expenditure and payment data reported by the household, and does not affect use estimates.